amirhosein-prdv/Machine-Learning-coursera/README.md

 # Machine-Learning-excersices
-Lectures and Own answer of Andrew Ng Machine Learning Course assignments in coursera.org
+Machine learning Course from Coursera.com by Andrew Ng

+Lectures and Assignments answers.